meldontaragon/cdw-unit-cell-generator/README.md

 Copyright (C) 2016-2017 David C. Miller

 This code is licensed under LGPLv3.
+There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See LICENSE for details.